Sito Alonso: Pro clubs

 In 2011, Alonso once again became a head coach in Liga ACB, thanks to his signing of a new contract with Lagun Aro GBC.
 He left GBC in 2014 and signed with Spain's club Bilbao Basket.

 In July 2016, he parted with Bilbao Basket, and he signed a two-year deal with Baskonia.
 Despite reaching the EuroLeague playoffs, Alonso and Baskonia split up after being eliminated by Valencia Basket in the semifinals of the domestic league play-offs.
 Consequently, he signed a two-year contract with an optional third with FC Barcelona Lassa.
-On February 5, 2018, FC Barcelona part ways with him.
+On 5 February 2018, FC Barcelona part ways with him.

-On June 8, 2018 Alonso signed three-year-contract with Cedevita Zagreb.
-On October 25, 2018, after a poor start of season, Cedevita sacked Alonso.
+On 8 June 2018 Alonso signed three-year contract with Cedevita Zagreb.
+On 25 October 2018, after a poor start of season, Cedevita sacked Alonso.

 Spain national team

 In the summer of 2013, Alonso was the head coach of the Spanish Under-20 junior national team, and he coached them to the bronze medal at the 2013 FIBA Europe Under-20 Championship, which was played in Tallinn, Estonia.
-He was also an assistant coach with the senior Spain men's national basketball team at the 2014 FIBA World Cup.
+He was also an assistant coach with the senior Spain national team at the 2014 FIBA World Cup.

 Alonso was also the head coach of the Aragon autonomous basketball team in 2006.
 He only managed the team in their 92–69 win against Japan.